Burton Hatlen

 Burton Norval Hatlen (April 9, 1936 – January 21, 2008) was an American literary scholar and professor at the University of Maine.
 Hatlen worked closely with Carroll F. Terrell, an Ezra Pound scholar and co-founder of the National Poetry Foundation, to build the Foundation into an internationally known institution.

 Hatlen was seen as a mentor by several of his former students, most notably author Stephen King and his wife, Tabitha King.
-In a postscript included in his 2006 novel, Lisey's Story, King said of Hatlen, "Burt was the greatest English teacher I ever had."
+In an afterword to his novel Lisey's Story, King paid tribute to Hatlen: Burt was the greatest English teacher I ever had.
+It was he who first showed me the way to the pool, which he called “the language-pool, the myth-pool, where we all go down to drink.”
+That was in 1968.
+I have trod the path that leads there often in the years since, and I can think of no better place to spend one’s days; the water is still sweet, and the fish still swim.

 Early and personal life

 Burton Hatlen was born on April 9, 1936, in Santa Barbara, California.
 His father Julius immigrated in 1909 from Norway.
 He married Lily Torvend, a second generation Norwegian-American; they sometimes spoke Norwegian at home.
 Julius worked as a farm worker, but eventually ran his own apricot orchard.
 The couple, who were Lutherans, had three sons of which Burton was the youngest.